dotsam/homebridge-milight/README.md

 # Changelog

+### 1.0.1
+ * Upgrade node-milight-promise dependancy to ^0.1.1 and use its new saturation inversion option

 ### 1.0.0
  * Removed support for legacy config formats, and cleaned up code
  * Track the last bulb addressed by a bridge so we can skip sending the "on" command to it.
 Should speed things up a bit